-Owned by the Dugdale family until 1977, the hall has played host to politicians, courted royalty and delighted socialites over the decades.
-Yet despite moving in stately circles, the house has stayed true to its roots as a place of entertainment and relaxation.
+Up until 1977, the hall was owned by Dugdale and played host to politicians, courted royalty and delighted socialites over the decades.
+Yet despite moving in stately circles, the house has always remained a place of entertainment and relaxation.

 What are the rooms and facilities on offer at Crathorne Hall?

 Each of the bedrooms has its own unique character, all named after places in the local area, many including features such as original fireplaces, roll top baths & balconies.

 What can guests enjoy when staying in the Yarm area?

 Located just 10 minutes from Crathorne Hall, operated by English Heritage and owned by the National Trust, Mount Grace Priory is one of the country's most important Carthusian ruins.
 Discover how medieval monks lived, explore the atmospheric remains of the priory and stroll in formal gardens rich in wildlife.